hyunjunian/Poor-Charlie-s-Almanack/en.md

 But you don’t have to get similarly lousy results when you face similar situations.
 Just remember what happened to Gutfreund and his general counsel.
 The right lessons are easily learned if you’ll work at it.
 And if you do learn them, you can be especially useful at crucial moments when others fail.
 And to the extent that you do become wise, diligent, objective, and especially able to persuade in a good cause, then you’re adding value.

-> The right lessons are easily learned if you’ll work at it.
-And if you do learn them, you can be especially useful at crucial moments when others fail.
->

 **Would you discuss how the threat of litigation—shareholder lawsuits and so forth—and legal complexity in general have affected decision-making in big business?**

 Well, every big business screams about its legal costs, screams about the amount of regulation, screams about the complexity of its life, screams about the plaintiffs’ bar, particularly the class action plaintiffs’ bar.
 So there’s an absolute catechism on that where you could just copy the screams from one corporation to another and you’d hardly have to change a word.